 - SEO is an ongoing process.
 Your site will never be 100% “optimized,” it will only get more and more optimized as you put more work into it.
 The good news is that in the future your rankings will be better and you will hopefully be reaping the rewards of having invested in SEO.

-- SEO is time-consuming, especially if you choose to do it yourself.
-You have the option to purchase SEO tools or to hire someone to do SEO for you, but that will end up costing real money, not your own time.
+- SEO can be time-consuming, especially if you choose to do it yourself.
+You have the option to purchase SEO tools or to hire someone to do SEO for you.

 PPC / Pay-Per-Click Advertising

-When you buy visitors or “clicks” from Google or other search engines it is called pay-per-click (PPC) search engine advertising.
+PPC or Pay-Per-Click Advertising is essentially buying visits to your site.
+Advertisers pay a fee every time someone clicks on one of their ads.
 PPC allows you to quickly leverage search engine traffic by paying or bidding for keywords related to what you are selling or a service you’re providing.

 Advantages of PPC:

-- No waiting: once your PPC campaign starts, you’ll immediately start to see more traffic, clicks, and conversions.
+- PPC produces quick results.
+Once your PPC campaign starts, you should immediately start to see more traffic, clicks, and conversions.
 SEO can take months before you start to see your site moving up the search engine results.

-- PPC is scalable and controllable – you set your budget and have a decent idea of how many leads are you getting in return.
-This, in turn, helps you estimate an accurate budget for your digital marketing.
-SEO is not so cut and dry, and it can take longer or require more money if the industry or location your business needs to rank for is very competitive.
+- Your PPC account is controllable.
+You set your budget and have a decent idea of how many leads you are getting in return.
+This helps you estimate an accurate budget for your digital marketing.
+SEO can take longer or require more money if the industry or location you want to rank for is very competitive.

-- Using PPC means you don’t have to worry about a given search engine’s algorithm and how it impacts your position.
-You’re bidding on the top spots so your organic rank isn’t going to matter.
-With SEO, you have to ensure that you’re optimizing your site to Google’s standards of best practice or your site could lose rank or be penalized for black hat tactics.
+- Using PPC means you don’t have to worry about a search engine’s algorithm impacting your position.
+You’re bidding on the top spots, so your organic rank isn’t going to matter.
+With SEO, you have to ensure that you’re optimizing your site to Google’s standards of best practice, or you could lose rank or be penalized for certain tactics.